BGray-wrl/map-template/readme.md

 Instead of writing a large argumentative piece for this project, I decided to work on the logic with a simple and powerful visualization.
 Any good argument needs both logic and rhetoric; this project aims to ensure that the logic -one critical part of an argument- is made plain, accessible, and undeniable.

 ## Data & Structure:
 Data is sourced from the [Energy Institute](https://www.energyinst.org/statistical-review/resources-and-data-downloads)'s 2024 World Energy Report.
 The original data is available as a CSV file called "Consolidated Dataset - Narrow Format."
-The raw data file, processed data files, and my shiny code are also on my [github](https://github.com/BGray-wrl/map-template).
+The raw data file, R code, and additional materials are on my [github](https://github.com/BGray-wrl/map-template).

 The shell structure of the app was forked from [atmajitg/bloodbanks](https://github.com/atmajitg/bloodbanks), found through the [Shiny Postit Gallery](https://shiny.posit.co/r/gallery/).
 All of the project-specific code was written by me.